+(1) At their request, the Company did not increase the salaries of the Named Executive Officers from June 2008 until June 2010.
+Typically, the Board would have granted merit-based increases in 2009, but none were declared during this 24 month period.
+At their request, the Named Executive Officers did not receive any incentive compensation, or bonus, in fiscal or calendar 2009.
+Incentive compensation, or bonus, was paid solely due to the Company's success in meeting the financial goals set forth by the Board at the start of each Fiscal Year.

-(1) Salary and bonus amounts include amounts deferred by the Named Executive Officers pursuant to the HEICO Corporation Leadership Compensation Plan, a non-qualified deferred compensation plan available to numerous eligible employees, officers and directors.
-For more information on this plan, see "Non-qualified Deferred Compensation," which follows below within this Executive Compensation section.
+- (2) Salary and bonus amounts include amounts deferred by the Named Executive Officers pursuant to the HEICO Corporation Leadership Compensation Plan, a non-qualified deferred compensation plan available to numerous eligible employees, officers and directors.
+For more information on this plan, see "Non-qualified Deferred Compensation," which follows below within this Executive Compensation section. - (3) Amounts stated represent the value of option awards granted to the Named Executive Officers based on the grant date fair value of these awards in fiscal 2010 and 2009 and are the amounts we will likely recognize as compensation expense over each award's vesting period, which will likely differ from the actual value that may be realized by the Named Executive Officer.
+The fair values of the option awards were computed in accordance with the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 718.
+The assumptions used to value these awards are set forth in Note 9, Stock Options, of the Notes to the Consolidated Financial Statements in our Annual Report on Form 10-K for the fiscal year ended October 31, 2010.

-- (2) Amounts stated represent the compensation expense we recognized in fiscal 2009, 2008 and 2007 related to stock option awards granted to the Named Executive Officers based on the grant date fair value of these awards.
-The expense recognized in fiscal 2009 relates solely to options granted during fiscal 2009 to two executive officers and the assumptions used to value these awards are set forth in Note 9, Stock Options, of the Notes to the Consolidated Financial Statements in our Annual Report on Form 10-K for the fiscal year ended October 31, 2009.
-The expense recognized in fiscal 2008 and 2007 relates solely to options granted prior to these years.
-We generally recognize stock option compensation expense ratably over the award's vesting period. - (3) Consists of payments made under the HEICO Corporation 2007 Incentive Compensation Plan as described within "Grants of Plan-Based Awards," which follows below within this Executive Compensation section. - (4) There were no "above-market" amounts or "preferential earnings" and therefore no amounts are reported in the "Summary Compensation Table". - (5) See the following table entitled "All Other Compensation" for an itemized disclosure of this element of compensation.
+- (4) Represents amounts earned by achievement of performance goals during a specified performance period and consists of payments made under the HEICO Corporation 2007 Incentive Compensation Plan as described within "Grants of Plan-Based Awards," which follows below within this Executive Compensation Section. - (5) There were no above-market or preferential earnings on deferred compensation. - (6) Amounts principally represent contributions to the HEICO Corporation Leadership Compensation Plan, which generally vest over a four year period and are generally paid at retirement.
+See the following table entitled "All Other Compensation" for an itemized disclosure of this compensation.